ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 >         table.to_csv(f, index=False)
 > ```
 >
-> You'll need to collect the relevant meta data into a dictionary and hand it to this function when you save the file.
+> You'll need to collect the relevant metadata into a dictionary and hand it to this function when you save the file.
 >
 > > ## Example solution
 > > ```python